 I am interested in using computational approaches to understand how neural mechanisms give rise to subjective experiences of symptoms like pain and distress, with an emphasis on clinical translation.

-I am now applying for MD-PhD training with the goal of a career as a physician-scientist.
+I am pursuing MD-PhD training with the goal of a career as a physician-scientist.